vissermc/jrex/README.md

 As long as no mapping functions is applied, the supplied result argument is an object with the following functions:

 	after(): string
-		returns the complete text after the match. between(): string
+		Returns the complete text after the match. between(): string
-		returns the texts between this match and the previous match or beginning. before(): string
+		Returns the texts between this match and the previous match or beginning. before(): string
-		returns the complete text before the match. endIndex(): number
+		Returns the complete text before the match. endIndex(): number
-		returns the character position after the match. index(): number
+		Returns the character position after the match. index(): number
-		return the character position of the start of the match. input(): string
+		Return the character position of the start of the match. input(): string
-		returns the complete text.
+		Returns the complete text.
 	text(key?: number): string
-		returns the captured text.
-If the number is 0 or falsy, it returns the whole matched text. setNextSearch(pos: number): void
+		Returns the captured text.
+If the number is 0 or falsy, it returns the whole matched text. captures(): number[] {
-		sets the character position of the next search. captures(): number[] {
+		Returns the information about the captures, excluding the information about the whole matched text. setNextSearch(pos: number): void
-		returns the information about the captures, excluding the information about the whole matched text.
+		Sets the character position of the next search.

 End functions
 -------------